TIPS + TRICKS

 Video recording

 Subscribers can use FarPlay’s built-in video recording—no need to run a 3rd-party screen capture application!
-Exported combined video shows multiple participant video feeds in a single view.
-Standard and Standard+ subscribers can record combined video.
+Standard and Standard+ subscribers can record gallery video (shows multiple participants in a single view).
 Standard+ subscribers also get individual video tracks for individual participants (convenient for video editing).
-To get started, go to the Tools section and click Start Recording.
-Choose record multitrack video (for Standard+ subscribers) or record mix video (for Standard subscribers) in the context menu.
-Learn more about video recording using our step-by-step instructions.
+All participants, even those without subscriptions, can record multitrack audio and video in sessions created by FarPlay For Teachers subscribers.Tips for Teachers

 If you’re not getting any sound input on macOS, this is likely due to a mic permissions issue.
 To fix this, do the following:- Quit FarPlay.